datanucleus/datanucleus-core/README.md

 The handling for multi-tenancy code is present in each of the store plugins but is controlled from

+* __org.datanucleus.metadata.AbstractClassMetaData.getMultitenancyMetaData__ : returns details of any multi-tenancy discriminator null if the class does not need it).
-* __org.datanucleus.ExecutionContext.getTenantId__ : returns the tenant id for the specified class (for any write operations, and optionally any read operations)
+* __org.datanucleus.ExecutionContext.getTenantId__ : returns the tenant id to use for multi-tenancy (for any write operations, and optionally any read operations)
 * __org.datanucleus.PersistenceNucleusContext.getTenantReadIds__ : returns the tenant ids to use in any read operations (overriding the tenant id above when specified).

 The metadata of the class defines whether it has a tenancy discriminator (i.e you have to explicitly add the metadata to get a discriminator).